San Pedro Valley - Geologic History

 Lehner ranch, located adjacent to the San Pedro river, is a Clovis period

-early man mammoth kill site.
+mammoth kill site.